 Is your Instagram and Facebook feed filling up with all of your friends and family decorating their newly purchased or recently cut tree?
 A lot of people rush out right after Thanksgiving (and some before), but others wait to avoid the rush, and to make sure their tree will last the full month.
 If you’ve still got “get a tree and trimmings” on your to-do list then we’ve got you covered!
-We rounded up some of our favorite local garden centers and nurseries.
+We rounded up some of our favorite local garden centers, nurseries and florists.
 Many have extended hours and are continuing to adjust them throughout the season so make sure to call ahead to get updated hours and information.
 We’ve also included some important tree care tips for you to make sure your tree stays healthy for the whole month!

 Harrison Avenue Garden Center // IG: @harrisonavegc